Calumet Fisheries: History

 Smoked fish were popular in the 1940s and 1950s, when shipping and fishing boat traffic were heavy on Chicago's waterways.
 The business began a slow decline over the decades, as the neighborhood and economy changed, and fried seafood was introduced to generate more sales.
 Due to declining demand, the owners had considered ending smoking and focusing on frying, until they were featured on No Reservations; a few days after the episode aired, patrons were lined up out the door and down the street, and sales continue to increase.

+The restaurant temporarily closed after an electrical fire in November 2023.
+It reopened in June 2024.

 Awards and honors

 Calumet Fisheries was named by CNN as one of America's 10 best historic restaurants.
 In 2010, it received a James Beard Foundation Award.